-o0| At the end of having browsed in this site |0o-

 Somewhere near an attack angle of forty degrees (oarshaft bow angle of seventy degrees) a flat plate blade stalls, but stall seems to have little effect on the lift and drag forces (Fig. 4-7, below).
 I would be interested to hear whether rowers can feel this subtle discontinuity in the otherwise smoothness of their strokes.

-Near the catch and the finish an efficient blade should manifest high lift characteristics and, near the ninety degree point, high drag characteristics - e.g., large surface area - both aimed at limiting the slip which is the real bugaboo.
-I must continually remind readers that the magnitude of the lift and drag forces are functions solely of the rower's instantaneous effort at the oar handle - having nothing whatever to do with blade design.
+Near the catch and the finish an efficient blade should manifest high lift and, near the ninety degree point, high drag characteristics both aimed at maximising the propulsive force vector, Fs.
+I must continually remind readers that the magnitude of the lift and drag forces are functions solely of the rower's instantaneous effort at the oar handle- having nothing whatever to do with blade design.

 Figures 4-7 and 4-7a show how ROWING plots the calculated lift and drag forces, attack angles, and velocities for a single scull, heavy man.